nilprasadbirajdar/ObjectARx_Assignments/Project2/readme.md

-The application defines a custom command, "MYCOMMAND," which prints the message "Hello in the World of AutoCAD" to the AutoCAD command line.

-Steps:
+# AutoCAD ObjectARX Application - Load and Unload in AutoCAD

+## Overview

+This AutoCAD ObjectARX application is for loading and unloading of a ObjectARX dll file in AutoCAD.
+## Integration Steps

-Build Debug Version:
+### 1. Build Debug Version:

+   - Open the ObjectARX project in Microsoft Visual Studio.
-Compile and build the debug version of the AutoCAD project in Visual Studio.
+   - Build the debug version of the project.

-Load ObjectARX File:
+### 2. Load ObjectARX File:

-Load the compiled ObjectARX file into AutoCAD using the "APPLOAD" command in the AutoCAD command line.
+   - In AutoCAD, use the "APPLOAD" command in the AutoCAD command line.
+   - Browse and load the compiled ObjectARX DLL (debug version) into AutoCAD.

-Unload Feature:
+### 3. Unload Feature:

-Unload the custom command feature after use by clicking on the "Unload" command in the Appload window.
+   - After using the custom command, unload the feature by following these steps:
+     - Click on the "Unload" command in the Appload window.

-In summary, the code provides a simple integration of a custom command into AutoCAD, allowing users to load and unload the feature as needed.
+     - Alternatively, use the "NETUNLOAD" command in the AutoCAD command line.

+## Usage

+1. **Build Debug Version:**
+   - Open the ObjectARX project in Microsoft Visual Studio.
+   - Build the debug version of the project.

+2. **Load ObjectARX File:**
+   - In AutoCAD, enter the "APPLOAD" command in the AutoCAD command line.
+   - Browse and load the compiled ObjectARX DLL (debug version) into AutoCAD.

+3. **Run Custom Command:**
+   - In AutoCAD, enter the custom command "MYCOMMAND" in the AutoCAD command line.
-The custom command prints a greeting message when executed in the AutoCAD environment.
+   - The command will print the message "Hello in the World of AutoCAD."

+4. **Unload Feature:**
+   - After using the custom command, unload the feature using the "Unload" command in the Appload window or the "NETUNLOAD" command in the AutoCAD command line.